missionpinball/mpf-docs/docs/running/commands/index.md

 # MPF commands

-MPF offers multiple commandline commands.
+MPF offers multiple command-line commands.
 Almost all of those commands should executed from within your MPF machine folder.

 Usually you start MPF using: